 Everyone knows what a logo is.
-It's the thing we get asked the most, "Can you design me a logo?".
-Years ago as young designers, we'd happily say "Absolutely" and take the money.
+It's the thing we get asked the most, "Can you design a logo for our company?".
+Years ago as young designers, we'd say "absolutely" and take the money.
 Not that we wouldn't do a good job, on the contrary, we would.
 But it would all be very subjective.
-Not really based on anything 'proper', other than our own designer instinct, or by the thing that was influencing us at that point in time.
+Not really based on anything 'proper', other than our own designer jedi instinct, or by the thing that was influencing us at that point in time.
 A book cover, a record sleeve, a piece of music, a film.

 So whats changed?
-Well, when we get asked these days we do tend to say 'no' quite a lot.
+Well, when we get asked these days we do tend to decline the invitation.
 And that's weird, right?
-We don't mean to annoy anyone or come across as pretentious fools, but what's the point of just designing a logo in solitary?
+We don't mean to annoy anyone or come across as pretentious fools, but what's the point of designing a logo in solitary?
 What's the objective?
 What are you expecting the outcome to be?

 For instance, a potential client reaches out to us and says that they have the desire to push their business sales over and above what they were the year before.
 The bottom line, they need to see a twenty percent increase in profit in order that their business becomes more financially stable.
 How on earth is a humble logo going to achieve the heady heights of that sort of a return on investment?
 The truth - it's not going to happen.

 Websites like Fiverr and People Per Hour are chock full of young designers all fighting over their logos. £8 a logo here, £12 a logo there.
 They're happy to spit out logos all day long as long as you keep paying the hourly rate.
 But here's the kicker; they won't care if you get a 10 new customers or lose 1000.
 And why should they?
 For £8 an hour, why should they care?

 The point i'm making here is that a logo is part of the overall brand process.
 It's the mark that identifies you and the thing that people remember.
 But doing it on its own is like ordering double glazing for a house you haven't yet built (or some other better analogy).